 Find the newest duplexes home listings in Phoenix, Arizona, today!
 Phoenix is a lively and thriving city located in central Arizona.
 Over 1.6 million people call the beautiful city home, and they love the amenities and the heat.
 Over 300 days per year are filled with sunshine and warmth, and the city welcomes plenty of visitors each year.
 Phoenix is the perfect place to call home.
-Between the endless list of things to do outdoors, the strong economy, and diverse real estate market if you want to live in the desert, it’s full of desirable traits.
+Between the endless list of things to do outdoors, the strong economy, and the diverse real estate market if you want to live in the desert, it’s full of desirable traits.
 Interested buyers will find an abundance of opportunities to own the home of their dreams with a lifestyle they love.
 For more information on real estate for sale in Phoenix, Arizona, schedule a showing, call us today or send us an email.

-Duplexes in Phoenix are a popular housing option.
+Duplexes in Phoenix AZ are a popular housing option.
 They allow for a more affordable home type, and they’re ideal for those who don’t need a lot of extra living space.
 Duplexes range from $150,000 to over $2 million.
 The wide range of prices makes living in Phoenix accessible for all budgets.
 Many of the higher-priced properties include the sale of the entire building, up to seven units.
 Phoenix is a great place to purchase an investment property for those looking to rent out the other units.
 Many units have between one and three bedrooms and one and two bathrooms.

 Phoenix is a large city with diverse communities, and duplexes are easy to come by.
-Almost every significant community in Phoenix has duplex options, but the most popular include Downtown Phoenix, Encanto, and Camelback East.
+Almost every significant community in Phoenix has duplex options, but the most popular include Downtown Phoenix AZ, Encanto, and Camelback East.
 Interested buyers who have the community they want to live in already picked out will likely find the perfect duplex in that community.

 There are plenty of reasons why buying a duplex is the right choice for interested buyers, and it could be for affordable housing or investment property.
 A single unit in a duplex is typically a more affordable housing type that is great for families, young couples, or those who don’t need a lot of space.
 For investment buyers, purchasing both properties in a duplex is common for generating extra income through renting out the other unit or both.